Brain Fog Causes, Symptoms, and Treatments

 What Causes Brain Fog?

-Brain fog isn’t a specific medical diagnosis, but a side effect of an emotional or medical condition.
+Brain fog isn’t a specific medical diagnosis but a side effect of lifestyle factors and emotional or medical conditions.

 - Stress—Stress impacts the entire body—the brain included.
-When stress becomes chronic, it can negatively affect the brain, inhibiting it from functioning at an optimal level.
+When stress becomes chronic, high cortisol levels can negatively affect the brain, inhibiting it from functioning optimally.

-- Lack of sleep—Another obvious, but often overlooked, cause of brain fog is lack of sleep.
-Sleep deprivation interrupts the brain cells’ ability to communicate with one another, resulting in a lack of focus or clarity.
+- Lack of sleep—Another obvious but often overlooked cause of brain fog is lack of sleep.
+Sleep deprivation causes “cognitive lapses.”
+Brain cells have difficulty communicating with one another, resulting in a lack of focus or clarity.
 More severe sleep issues, such as sleep apnea, can also cause brain fog and cognitive decline.

 - Hormones—Menopause is known for wreaking havoc on the brain.
+Menopausal and postmenopausal women were reported to “show gradual declines in cognitive performance.”
 The drop in estrogen levels can trigger memory and concentration issues.
 Hormonal changes are also known to exacerbate sleep deprivation, which may contribute to brain fog.
 Learn more about menopause and brain health.

-- Medications—Medications, especially psychiatric and antibiotics, can have side effects that impact brain performance.
-This is especially common in older adults whose metabolic process is slower, making them more sensitive to medications.
+- Medications—Medications, especially psychiatric drugs and antibiotics, can “affect memory and cognitive function.”
+This impact on brain performance is especially common in older adults whose metabolic process is slower, making them more sensitive to medications.

 What Chronic Conditions Cause Frequent Brain Fog?